 If you’re looking for epic adventures, unique experiences, lovely gastronomy, and historic sites, do not look any further.
 The country is the ideal place for you.
-Vietnam is today a backpacker’s haven and one of Asia’s most popular tourist destinations thanks to its undeniable charm, friendly locals, the ambient security and free visa for 15 days.
-Explore the spectacular mountains of the North, stop to taste the local cuisine and have a friendly conversation with locals before heading south to party all night …
+Vietnam was before Covid 19 and is still today one of Asia’s most popular tourist destinations thanks to its undeniable charm, friendly locals, and the ambient security.
+Now that Vietnam re open and reduice quarantine, explore the spectacular mountains of the North, stop to taste the local cuisine and have a friendly conversation with locals before heading south to party all night.

 Tradition and modernity – Hanoi

-Vietnam’s capital, located on the banks of the Red River, Hanoi is the ideal place to explore on foot to discover well-preserved colonial buildings, ancient pagodas and unique museums.
-The city is also known for its silks and handicrafts and its delicious cuisine.
-Surrounded by lush parks, lush green mountains, and traditional villages, without forgetting the iconic Ha Long Bay, the town is a gateway to the incredible mountains and landscapes to the north and the warm beaches and bustling cities of the south.
+Hanoi, Vietnam’s capital, is an ideal place to explore on foot to discover well-preserved colonial buildings, ancient pagodas, and museums.
+The city is also well-known for its silks and handicrafts, as well as its delectable cuisine.
+Surrounded by lush parks, green mountains, and traditional villages, not to mention the iconic Ha Long Bay, the town serves as a gateway to the incredible mountains and landscapes to the north, as well as the warm beaches and bustling cities to the south.

 One of the most famous landscapes in Asia – Halong Bay

-One of the seven new natural wonders of the world, Halong Bay is probably the most famous destination in Vietnam.
-Roughly three-hour drive East of Hanoi by bus along Highway 18.
-From here, cruises for Halong Bay depart from Bai Chay.
-The bay contains a vast amount of limestone karsts and islands in many shapes and sizes.
-It is told that they are a barrier created by a friendly dragon to protect Vietnam sea from invaders.
-Each of them has its story and legend.
-To see, despite a constant stream of tourists.
-Do not miss the Cat Ba National Park during your stay.
-Cat Ba Island, located on the southern flank of Halong Bay, is a real gold mine for nature lovers.
+Halong Bay, one of the world’s seven new natural wonders, is probably the most well-known destination in Vietnam.
+By bus, it’s about a three-hour drive east of Hanoi along Highway 18.
+Cruises to Halong Bay depart from Bai Chay.
+The bay is home to a plethora of limestone karsts and islands of various shapes and sizes.
+It is said that they are a protective barrier built by a friendly dragon to keep invaders out of the Vietnam Sea.
+Each one has a unique story and legend.
+Despite a constant stream of tourists, there is plenty to see.
+During your stay, don’t forget to visit Cat Ba National Park.
+Cat Ba Island, located on Halong Bay’s southern flank, is a veritable gold mine for nature lovers.

 Cool down – Sa Pa

-Located at 1,650 m above sea level, Sa Pa is one of the coldest cities in Vietnam.
-Spend a night in a Hmong village in Sa Pa is a must when in Vietnam that you will not forget.
-A chance to get a local experience as well as seeing some of the most beautiful rice paddies of the country.
+Sa Pa, at 1,650 meters above sea level, is one of Vietnam’s coldest cities.
+Spending a night in a Hmong village in Sa Pa is a must-do while in Vietnam.
+A chance to get a taste of local life while also seeing some of the country’s most beautiful rice paddies.

 Best Cuisine in Viet Nam – Hoi An

-Hoi An is famous for its gastronomy.
-As an international port established in the 17th and 18th century, the food there was strongly influenced by the foreigner culture.
-Hoi An, however, still has its specialty dishes: white rose dumplings, also known as Bath vac, steamed rice flour dumpling with a center of ground shrimp meat with delicate folds looking like a flower.
-If you need something more than an appetizer, the true speciality from Hoi the Cao Lau is a dish that you cannot miss: fat, chewy, yellowed noodles served with slices of fatty pork, beans sprouts, raw greens, crunchy bits of rice crackers and a dark rich pork broth melting in your mouth.
+Hoi An is well-known for its cuisine.
+As an international port founded in the 17th and 18th centuries, the food was heavily influenced by foreigner culture.
+Hoi An, on the other hand, retains its specialties: white rose dumplings, also known as Bath vac, a steamed rice flour dumpling with a center of ground shrimp meat and delicate folds resembling a flower.
+If you’re looking for something more than an appetizer, the true speciality from Hoi An is the Cao Lau, a dish that you must try: fat, chewy, yellowed noodles served with slices of fatty pork, beans sprouts, raw greens, crunchy bits of rice crackers, and a dark rich pork broth melting in your mouth.
 There are still more countless dishes to try in Hoi An such as the Bun Bo, Banh bot loc, or Banh Mi.
-Watch your weight if you want to continue your backpacking trip!

 Best nightlife – Ho Chi Minh City

-Though there are many places you can visit in HCMC, the town is well known for its very active and affordable nightlife.
-Rooftop bars, casinos, restaurants, clubs, theaters are numberless in Saigon.
-You can find in Saigon plenty of places where you can get the party started from the most select Rooftop bar to the most affordable food street.
-Just name it and you get it!
+Though there are many places to visit in HCMC, the city is best known for its vibrant and reasonably priced nightlife.
+Rooftop bars, casinos, restaurants, clubs, and theaters abound in Saigon.
+From the most exclusive Rooftop bar to the most affordable food street, Saigon has a plethora of places to get the party started.
+Just name it, and you’ll get it!

 Best Market in Viet Nam – Mekong Delta

-Say goodbye to your scooter, and welcome to the Mekong River.
-This region close to HCMC is famous for its floating market, especially Phung Hiep and Cai Be.
-Farmers from every corner of the Delta come here to sell and buy their products, and you can find there almost everything you can think of.
-From the common tropical fruits like coconuts, mango, oranges, to weird things like turtles, snakes, and even boxes full of insects, depending on the local season.
-On this floating market, you can also find floating restaurants, bars, gas stations, and even shops.
-The market opens at 3 am so you should prepare well if you want to explore this unique market in Viet Nam.
+Bid farewell to your scooter and hello to the Mekong River.
+This area near HCMC is well-known for its floating markets, particularly Phung Hiep and Cai Be.
+Farmers from all over the Delta come here to sell and buy, and you can find almost anything you can think of.
+Depending on the season, everything from common tropical fruits like coconuts, mangoes, and oranges but also restaurants, bars, gas stations, and even shops on this floating market.
+The market opens at 3 a.m., so plan ahead of time if you want to visit this one-of-a-kind market.

 Beach please! – Mui Ne

-Mui Ne is the perfect spot to enjoy water sports, beaches, admire impressive sand dunes or enjoy hot-air balloon flights.
-There is enough adrenaline here to keep the more adventurous happy! and if that is not enough, rent a motorbike for around $ 30 and go up the mountain trails to Dalat.
+Mui Ne is an ideal location for water sports, beaches, impressive sand dunes, and hot-air balloon rides.
+There’s enough adrenaline there to keep the more daring satisfied!
+If that isn’t enough, rent a motorcycle and ride up the mountain trails to Dalat.

 Chill out – Lak Lake